Basic configuration.yaml entry history:

 - include (Optional): Configure which components should be displayed.

-- entities (Optional): The list of entity ids to be included from the history.
+- entities (Optional): The list of entity ids to be included to the history.

-- domains (Optional): The list of domains to be included from the history.
+- domains (Optional): The list of domains to be included to the history.

 exclude configuration the history displays graphs for every entity (well that’s not exactly true - for instance

 hidden entities or